tamanjongjoseph123/ark_of_God_server/APPLICATION_README.md

 ### For Applicants

-Users can log in immediately after submitting their application, even while it's pending:
+Users can log in immediately after submitting their application, but access to certain features may be restricted based on their application status.

+#### Successful Login (200 OK)
 ```bash
 curl -X POST http://localhost:8000/api/auth/login \
   -H "Content-Type: application/json" \